What's an event mesh?

 - Subscriber A is subscribed to events from Publisher C and Publisher E and connected to My-Second-Service.

-- Because Publisher C is connected to the same event broker service as Subscriber A, events are automated available.
+- Because Publisher C is connected to the same event broker service as Subscriber A, events are automatically available to Subscriber A.

-- Because Subscriber A is only connected to My-Second-Service, the event mesh ensures that events for (Publisher E are propagated from My-First-Service).
+- Because Subscriber A is only connected to My-Second-Service, the event mesh ensures that events from Publisher E ( which is connected to My-First-Service) are propagated to My-Second-Service.

-- are sent to My-Second-Service from My-Fourth-Service.
-Because there are no subscriptions for events from Publisher D, no events from My-Fourth-Service are routed to My-Second-Service.
+- Subscriber A is not subscribed for events from Publisher D, therefore no events from My-Fourth-Service are routed to My-Second-Service.

-For geographically distributed use cases.
-Let's say you have event broker services in London, UK and New York, USA, an event mesh would be an easy way to bridge data between to ensure events that are published are received by subscribers no matter where they are connected.
-For example, when an application in London subscribes to events, that data would automatically start to flow across the event mesh (WAN); because data is only sent when it's being requested, or subscribed to, it very efficient from a bandwidth point of view.
-So no matter how many consumers in London are actually requesting that data, that data is sent only once.
+Event meshes support geographically distributed use cases.
+If you have event broker services in London, UK and New York, USA, an event mesh would be an easy way to bridge data between to ensure events that are published are received by subscribers no matter where they are connected.
+For example, when an application in London subscribes to events, that data would automatically start to flow across the event mesh (WAN).
+Because data is only sent when it's requested or subscribed to, the event mesh uses bandwidth efficiantly.
+No matter how many consumers in London request the data, that data is sent between event broker services only once.

 The following are considerations when you create an event mesh using Mesh Manager in PubSub+ Cloud:

 You require the following roles assigned to your user account, depending on the tasks you need to do: